rikoster/gae-doma/README.md

  * Sending email in GAE requires Mailjet
  * GAE environment requires a front controller and app.yaml -configuration file
- * In reading jpeg metadata, it is necessary to replace fread with stream_get_contents -function for the purpose of reading a large section from Google Cloud Storage
+ * In reading jpeg metadata, it is necessary to replace fread with stream_get_contents -function in one code row

 Beyond these five main sources of change, there are two other small changes
  * All urls to Google Maps API use now https